adamdeprince/humbug_forensics/README.md

 In adversarial proceedings, like criminal cases, A/C hum is often used to establish the time a recording was made and whether the recording was edited.
-The theory is if a recorder was stopped and restarte, the hum on each side of the discontinuity would match a different time of day and be detectable.
-This is often used to "prove" that records of confessions were not doctored.
+The theory is if a recorder was stopped and restarted, the hum on each side of the discontinuity would match a different time of day.
+This can be detected; its absense is used to "prove" that records of confessions were not doctored.

 Except its easy to doctor.
 All you need to do is apply a narrow bandgap filter to remove the original hum and reinject new, fake, hum data into your audio signal.
 In fact, its so easy that I've created a program that does it for you.

 `humbugger --bandgap=60 --start="2013/8/1 12:00" --intensity=100 confession.wav parallely_constructed_confession.wav`